 Risk Assessments for Significant Business Partners

 Astellas conducts a global assessment that includes an evaluation of sustainability risk in the selection process for significant business partners*, the business partners that have a particularly significant impact on Astellas’ business continuity among others.
-The sustainability risk assessment involves judging a risk level based on a combination of the business partner’s response to a questionnaire, external database information, a basic assessment by in-house experts on risks related to sustainability such as human rights, the environment, occupational health and safety and personal information protection, and, if necessary, the results of a local on-site audit carried out by an Astellas employee
+The sustainability risk assessment involves judging a risk level based on a combination of the business partner’s response to a questionnaire, external database information, a basic assessment by in-house experts on risks related to sustainability such as human rights, the environment, occupational health and safety and personal information protection, and, if necessary, the results of a local on-site audit carried out by an Astellas employee.
+In addition, for the environment, occupational health and safety risk assessments, Astellas' original questions are added to the questionnaire (SAQ), which has been published by PSCI （Pharmaceutical Supply Chain Initiative）.

-Sustainability risk assessment has started operating in Japan, North America and Europe since February 2019, and has also deployed in South America and Asian countries.
+Sustainability risk assessment has started operating in Japan, North America and Europe since February 2019, and has also been deployed in South America and Asian countries.
+Risk assessment results and assessment processes are centralized by using a global platform.
+Astellas may conduct a sustainability assessment for the subcontractor depending on the business between third parties.

 If Astellas identifies a risk that can be improved during the business partner selection process, it encourages the business partner to make the improvement and monitors its initiatives.
 Astellas does not engage in business if it identifies a critical risk and it judges the risk is difficult to be improved.